Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

-So you’re ready to brew your morning coffee and discover you have no filters.
+So, you're ready to brew your morning coffee, but you discover you have no filters.

-Not having coffee is out of the question, so you need another way to filter the grounds from the beans.
+Not having coffee is out of the question, so you need an alternative way to separate the grounds from the beans.

 Quick Answer: What is a good coffee filter substitute?